rxweb/rxweb/docs/sanitization/toString.md

 linktitle: toString
 ---
 # Example
-Let's create a user model and define a property of 'amount' in the model.
+Let's create a user model and define a property of 'freeText' in the model.
 <div component="app-code" key="toString-add-model"></div>

 Through Angular FormBuilder service we create FormGroup in the component.